cedriczirtacic/gbombd/README.md

 1. curl: Never stops loading content and CPU usage goes up.
 2. Nikto: ignores the data.
 3. sqlmap: same as curl.
+4. thc-hydra: same as sqlmap but CPU usage is low.

 ## Why?
 Go is fun and annoying some people is even funnier.